Keto Maple Syrup

 This post may contain affiliate links.
 See my disclosure policy.

-Once you learn how to make keto maple syrup, you’ll NEVER buy it at the store again!
-Made with 5 ingredients, it’s only 1 gram of net carbs and under 5 calories per serving!
+Once you learn how to make my keto maple syrup recipe, you’ll NEVER buy it at the store again.
+Made with 5 ingredients, it’s only 1 gram of net carbs and under 5 calories per serving.

 Table of Contents

-• Water.
+- Water.
 Cold water, divided.
-A little bit of water will be initially mixed with the xanthan gum, for it to thicken.
+A little water will be added to the xanthan gum initially to help it thicken.

-• Granulated sweetener of choice.
+- Granulated sweetener of choice.
 Either allulose or keto brown sugar.
-I personally prefer the brown sugar substitute, as it has an even richer flavor.
+I personally prefer the brown sugar substitute because it has a richer flavor.

 How to make keto maple syrup